-The Medical Centre is situated in a converted house right next to the campus; it contains 10 beds and a fully equipped clinic.
+The Medical Centre is situated in a converted house right next to the campus; it contains seven beds (two of which are purpose built en-suite isolation rooms) and a fully equipped clinic.

 The team looks after pupils with conditions such as asthma, hayfever and diabetes, as well as providing care for sudden illnesses or accidents.
 Pupils will be admitted by the nurses to the Medical Centre if they are too unwell to be at school.
 Parents will be contacted if the duty nurse feels the pupil would recover better at home.
-If a pupil needs to see a general practitioner urgently, an appointment can be made at Shere Surgery and the pupil will be taken there by his or her Matron.
+If a pupil needs to see a general practitioner urgently, an appointment can be made at Shere Surgery and arrangements will be made to take the pupil to Shere.

 We place a great emphasis on confidentiality.
 All pupils are welcome to see us to discuss any concerns they may have, knowing it will go no further than the Medical Centre.
 We are non-judgmental and always happy to lend an ear to those who seek our help.

 Below you will find a download for our parental consent form for pupils to be given medicines in school by Matron/house staff which have not been prescribed by the School doctor.
 Please complete this form and return to Matron/house staff along with the medication.

 If you need to speak with a member of the Medical Centre team please phone us on:

 We offer vaccinations to children who are travelling on overseas school trips.
 If parents are travelling abroad privately with their child, it is their responsibility to organise this via their local surgery (as a temporary resident) or by contacting Shere Surgery on 01483 202066.